EvgeniyaOpanasenko/CRUDejbJSF/README.md

 https://www.javacodegeeks.com/2012/06/full-webapplication-jsf-ejb-jpa-jaas.html

-sample of CRUP using EJB Hibernate and JSF
+sample of CRUD using EJB Hibernate and JSF